Professional Positioning — Mike Dias

 • Product placement strategy

-• In-ear monitors (IEMs)
+• In-ear monitors and IEM history

-• Pro audio × consumer electronics go-to-market
+• Pro audio and consumer electronics go-to-market strategy

 • Trade show ROI systems

-• The trust economy of live performance and backstage systems
+• Creator economy and live performance systems

-• Relationship mapping and coordination as competitive advantage
+• Relationship systems and trust-based coordination

 A Site About Keynote Talks and Workshops for Trade Shows